Deep Nets: What have they ever done for Vision?: Deep Nets and Biological Vision

 \subsection{Real Neurons and Neural Circuits}

 From the neuroscience perspective, Deep Nets have been used to predict brain activity, such as fMRI and other non-invasive measurements, and there are a growing number of examples \citep{cichy2016comparison, wen2017neural}.
-They have also been applied to predicting neural responses as measured by electrophysiology and, in particular, for predicting the response of neurons in the ventral stream \citep{yamins2014performance}.
+They have also been applied to predicting neural responses as measured by electrophysiology such as predicting the response of neurons in the ventral stream \citep{yamins2014performance}.
 These are examples where Deep Nets' ability to learn from data and to deal with the complexity of real stimuli really pays off.
-But in terms of understanding neuroscience, this is best thought of as a starting point.
-The ventral stream of primates is very complex and there is evidence that it estimates the three-dimensional structure of objects and parts \citep{yamane2008neural}, and relates to the classic theory of object recognition by component \citep{biederman1987recognition} which differs in many respects from standard Deep Nets.
-More generally, the primate visual systems must perform all the visual tasks listed in Section~\ref{sec:success}, namely edge detection, binocular stereo, semantic segmentation, object classification, scene classification, and 3D-depth estimation.
-The vision community has developed a range of different Deep Nets for these tasks so it is extremely unlikely, for example, for a Deep Net trained for object classification on ImageNet to be able to account for the richness of primate visual systems.
+But in terms of understanding the neuroscience of the primate ventral stream, this is best thought of as a starting point.
+The ventral stream of primates is very complex and there is evidence that it estimates the three-dimensional structure of objects and parts \citep{yamane2008neural}, possibly relating to the classic theory of object recognition by component \citep{biederman1987recognition}.
+More generally, the primate visual systems must perform all the visual tasks listed in Section~\ref{sec:success}, namely edge detection, binocular stereo, semantic segmentation, object classification, scene classification, and 3D depth estimation.
+The vision community has developed a range of different Deep Nets for these tasks so it is extremely unlikely, for example, that a Deep Net trained for object classification on ImageNet would be able to account for the richness of the primate visual systems though, as discussed earlier, the low-level features may be similar for networks which perform different visual tasks.

 It should also be emphasized that while Deep Nets perform computations bottom-up in a feedforward manner there is considerable evidence of top-down processing in the brain \citep{lee2003hierarchical}, particularly driven by top-down attention \citep{gregoriou2014lesions}.
 Researchers have also identified cortical circuits \citep{mcmanus2011adaptive} which implement spatial interactions (though possibly in a bottom-up and top-down manner).
 These types of phenomena require other families of mathematical models, perhaps the compositional models described in Section~\ref{sec:explosion}.